Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 • Cursor:

-Cursor is good at generating full blocks of code, so it's better for using in larger or more complex tasks.
-It learns your coding style and adapts its suggestions to match your project’s context.
-Thus, its suggestions are more relevant and accurate over time.
+Cursor is good at generating full blocks of code, so I recommend using it for bigger or more complicated projects.
+It picks up your coding style and adjusts its recommendations to fit the context of your project.
+Thus, you can feel its recommendations are more accurate and relevant over time.

 For example: I provide a natural language prompt, let's see how Cursor generates code: